weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-security-context/README.md

 For the proposal we are going to use the following scenario.

+**Organisations by Tenancy models**
+We are going to define two organisation, each one with a different tenancy model.
+- `shared-environments` where tenants are isolated at the level of the namespace.
+Each tenant owns a namespace within each environment/cluster.
+- `dedicated-environments` where tenants are isolated at the level of the environment.
+Each tenant owns an entire cluster.

 **Tenants**
-- `search`  that provides the searching capabilities via search-svc app.
+- `search` that provides searching capabilities for the org.
-- `billing` that provides customer billing related capabilities via billing-svc app.
+- `billing` that provides billing capabilities for the org.

-**Tenancy models**
-- `shared-environments` with tenancy by namespace.
-In this case
-  - environments: dev, staging and prod
-  - namespaces: search and billing
-- `dedicated-environment` with tenancy at the level of the environment.
-We have search-prod and billing-prod environments for running applications.
-  - environments: search-prod, billing-prod
-  - namespaces: not relevant

 **Pipelines**
-Both scenarios will be using WGE for pipelines so
+Both organisations uses WGE pipelines as pipelines delivery capability so
-- pipelines CRD will be in the management cluster
+- pipelines CRD are hosted in the management cluster
-- applications will run in leaf clusters
+- applications run in leaf clusters

 **User stories**

-To consider to define the security guidelines
+To consider in the context of this proposal

 1. As search/billing developer,I want to create a pipeline for my tenant (v0.1)
 2. As search/billing developer,I want to view a pipeline for my tenant (v0.1)
-3. As search/billing developer,I want to be able to promote apps via pipelines for my tenant (v0.2)
+3. As search/billing developer,I want to promote apps via pipelines for my tenant (v0.2)
 4. As platform admin, I want to ensure by design an isolated experience between tenants.

-## Scenario A: shared environment, tenancy by namespace
+## Scenario A: shared environments

 ### Tenancy Definition
 Environments: